chrakts/RFM69-atxmega/README.md

-# Branch of the RFM69 Library to used with ATxmega (no Arduino an more, just  ATxmega ...)
+# Branch of the RFM69 Library to be used with ATxmega (no Arduino an more, just  ATxmega ...)

 # RFM69 Library